YashDev562/recipe-sharing/README.md

 6. 1vh - means 1% of the browser window
 7. inset - makes the element pressed , it is used with box-shadow
 8. white-space: pre-wrap preserves line breaks and spacing from text content while allowing wrapping
+9. transform with scale changes the size of the star

 # HTML :
 1. data-id - these are custom ids which can be changed accordingly and also accessed by the js code